LukeSmithxyz/landchad/content/basic/nginx.md

 a website, say `landchad.net`, you are actually going to a file at `landchad.net/index.html`.
 That\'s all that is.
-Note that that this in concert with the line above mean that `/var/www/landchad/index.html`, a file on our computer that we\'ll create will be the main page of our website.
+Note that that this in concert with the line above mean that `/var/www/landchad/index.html`, a file on our computer that we\'ll create, will be the main page of our website.

 Lastly, the `location` block is really just telling the server how to